 Honorary Member since 1991

-Ton started his studies in 1987 and in that same year became a member of Asset | Econometrics.
+Asset | Econometrics.
 At that time, the association was still known by the name of Tilburgse Econometristen Vereniging (TEV).
 In that time, the association was in a bit of a crisis - it was difficult to find board/active members, and the enthusiasm amongst students to participate in the activities was not as great as it should be.

 Ton became a board member in 1989 as treasurer, with Eric Snoeren as the chairman in that year.
 One year later, Ton was asked to become chairman of the board.
 During these 2 years, the board teams worked, with an increasing number of active members, to breathe new life into TEV.
 The association regained a good reputation amongst the students and, as a result of that, since the early nineties, has always been able to attract capable, active, and board members.
 The foundation that Ton with his fellow board members laid down in these years allowed for the association to move on, on its path toward the flourishing association that we know today.